blinklet/learning/data-science/data-science-environment.md

 ## Selecting rows

-You can create an SQL statement that search for rows that match a specified criteria.
-For example, here is a script that returns the first four records the artist named "Alice in Chains" and prints the track names and composer of each track.
+You can create an SQL statement that searches for rows that match a specified criteria, using the *where()* method.
+For example, below is a script that returns the rows where the artist is "Alice in Chains"

 ```python
 statement = (select(Album.Title.label("Album"),